JeffProgrammer/BlazeBall/README.md

 Acknowledgements
 -------------------

-Credits to Whirligig231 for his sphere-trimesh edge adjacency solver.
+Credits to Whirligig231 for his math in ray.h

 License
 -------------------